-- education assistance, socio-economic assistance such as sustainable livelihood skills training and financial support for scale businesses, and integration and complete after-care programs for persons exploited in prostitution, among others; - ii. identify and, if necessary, create centers in strategic places all over the Philippines that will provide health services, including counseling and therapy, temporary shelter and other crisis intervention services to persons exploited in prostitution.
-The rape crisis centers established under Republic Act No. 8505 and the hospital-based protection units for women and children may also serve as centers servicing persons exploited in prostitution.
-Each center shall establish a network of health care and other service providers to address the needs of persons exploited in prostitution; - iii. ensure that units are created or identified within relevant government agencies, particularly those composing the Council, that shall focus on addressing prostitution and the needs of persons exploited in prostitution.
-This shall include units within the National Prosecution Service Offices in local government units that shall specifically focus on the prosecution of offenders under this Act; - iv. ensure that relevant government agencies work in close coordination with each other in addressing prostitution and the needs of persons exploited in prostitution; - v. develop and implement a training program for law enforcers, public prosecutors, judges, government lawyers, .government health care providers, social workers and barangay officials that aims to increase their understanding of prostitution as a system, and equip them with the perspective and skills to appropriately address the needs of persons exploited in prostitution, respect, protect and promote their human rights, and pursue the prosecution of offenders; - vi. ensure that local counterparts of the council are created in every municipality, city and province; - vii. undertake and lead the prosecution of any violation of this Act; - viii. promulgate, when necessary, rules and regulations for the effective implementation and enforcement of this Act; - ix. continuously conduct surveillance and monitor establishments to prevent prostitution.
-They shall promptly investigate any establishment suspected to be engaged in prostitution and shall take appropriate measures, in coordination with the local government unit concerned and other relevant government agencies for the speedy prosecution of the offenders; and, - x. undertake corrective and enforcement measures to stop activities in tourism constituting, promoting or facilitating prostitution in consultation with government agencies and non-governmental organizations (NGOs) working for the elimination of prostitution. - SEC.
+- ii.
+Identify and, if necessary, create centers in strategic places all over the Philippines that will provide health services, including counseling and therapy, temporary shelter and other crisis intervention services to persons exploited in prostitution.
+The rape crisis centers established under Republic Act No. 8505 and the hospital-based protection units for women and children may also serve as centers servicing persons exploited in prostitution; - iii.
+Ensure that units are created and identified within relevant government agencies, particularly those composing the Council, that shall focus on addressing prostitution and the needs of persons exploited in prostitution.
+This shall include units within the National Prosecution Service Offices in local government units that shall specifically focus on the prosecution of offenders under this Act; - iv.
+Ensure that relevant government agencies work in close coordination with each other in addressing prostitution and the needs of persons exploited in prostitution; - v.
+Dèvelop and implement a training program for law enforcers, public prosecutors, judges, government lawyers, government health care providers, social workers and barangay officials that aims to increase their understanding of prosecution as a system, and equip them with the perspective and skills to appropriately address the needs of persons exploited in prostitution, respect, protect and promote their human rights, and pursue the prosecution of offenders; - vi.
+Ensure that local counterparts of the council are created in every municipality, city and province; - vii.
+Undertake and lead the prosecution of any violation of this Act; - viii.
+Promulgate, when necessary, rules and regulations for the effective implementation and enforcement of this Act; - ix.
+Continuously conduct surveillance and monitor establishments to prevent prostitution.
+They shall promptly investigate any establishment suspected to be engage in prostitution and shall take appropriate measures, in coordination with the local government unit concerned and other relevant government agencies, for the speedy prosecution of the offenders; and - x.
+Undertake corrective and enforcement measures to stop activities in tourism constituting, promoting or facilitating prostitution in consultation with government agencies and non-governmental organizations (NGOs) working for the elimination of prostitution. - SEC.
 21. Mandatory Services to Victims of Prostitution.
 To ensure healing, recovery, rehabilitation and reintegration into the mainstream of society, concerned government agencies, particularly the members of the Council, shall make available the following services to trafficked persons: